Religion in Georgia

 Georgians practice Orthodox Christianity.
 By the way, Georgia was the second (after Armenia ) to accept Christianity as the established religion in 326 AD.

 Despite the huge influence of Christianity in Georgia they are very tolerant and respectful toward the representatives of other religions.
 There are a lot of Moslems.
 Some Abkhazians and Georgians from southern and southwest areas (Adzharia etc.) practice Sunnite Islam.
-Azerbaijanis, Assyrians and Kurds are Moslems too.
+Majority of Azerbaijanis are Muslims; majority of Assyrians follow the Christianity, Greeks and Russians have their own orthodox churches.
+In Georgia there is also a small number of Catholics.
 Armenians, Greeks and Russians have their own orthodox churches.
 In Georgia there is also a small number of Catholics.

 According to the legend it was Georgia that the Mother of God had to go with the apostolic sermon spreading the doctrine of Christ in new lands.
 Therefore, Georgia is considered the country chosen by the Mother of God who is the patroness of the country.